2026 Men's EuroHockey U21 Championship

-The 2026 Men's EuroHockey U21 Championship will be the 22nd edition of the Men's EuroHockey U21 Championship, the biennial international men's under-21 field hockey championship of Europe organised by the European Hockey Federation.
+The 2026 Men's EuroHockey U21 Championship was the 22nd edition of the Men's EuroHockey U21 Championship, the biennial international men's under-21 field hockey championship of Europe organised by the European Hockey Federation.

-It will be held alongside the women's tournament in Valencia, Spain from 26 July to 1 August 2026.
-It will be eighth time the tournament will be held in Spain and for the third time for Valencia.
+It was held alongside the women's tournament in Valencia, Spain from 26 July to 1 August 2026.
+It was the eighth time the tournament held in Spain and for the third time for Valencia.
+It was hosted at the newly opened Tarongers hockey field.

-The hosts Spain are the defending champions as they defeated the Netherlands 3–1 in the 2024 final to win their fourth title.
+The hosts Spain were the defending champions.
+The top 6 teams qualified for the 2027 Junior World Cup.
+Netherlands won the title, beating Germany 4–1 and Spain ended with the bronze medal finish.

 Qualification

 Participating nations qualified based on their final ranking from the 2024 competition.